joshsanchez98/CreativeProgrammingAndElectronics/finalProjectSummer2020/README.md

 <a name="tools"></a>
 ### **Software and Hardware Tools Used**
 - **Processing 3** Processing is an open project initiated by Ben Fry and Casey Rias.
 This software has been used to specifically create the images on the desktop associated with this project.
 I am specifically using Version Processing 3.5.4.
 - **Arduino** All of the Arduino-based devices are from [this](https://www.sparkfun.com/products/15267) Sparkfun's Inventor Kit.
-I specifically chose to use the following physical tools to create the sensor:
+I specifically chose to use the following physical tools to create the setup:
--- e
+  - Arduino Uno
+  - LCD Display
+  - 2 Potentiometers
+  - 1 330 Ohm Resistor
+  - Multiple Jupter Wires
+  - Breadboard

 **[BACK TO TOP](#top)**